Pressure Cooker Spicy Pork Shoulder

-- Mix garlic, honey, red pepper, salt, and pepper together in a small bowl; rub onto pork shoulder to coat.
+- Mix 5 cloves minced garlic, honey, red pepper, salt, and pepper together in a small bowl; rub onto pork shoulder to coat.

 - Press Sauté on pressure cooker.
 Heat oil in the pressure cooker.
 Cook pork shoulder in hot oil until browned completely, about 5 minutes; add water.

 - Seal lid on pressure cooker and turn steam valve to sealing.
 Press Pressure Cook and use Pressure Level to select high.
 Set cooking time to 90 minutes using the “+” and “-” buttons.

 - When the cycle completes, allow the pressure to release naturally.

 - Remove pork to a cutting board to cool slightly before shredding with two forks.

 - Strain liquid from the pot and skim any fat from the top.
 Wipe steel pot clean and return to base.

 - Press Sauté on cooker.
 Heat remaining tablespoon olive oil in the pot.
 Cook and stir 4 cloves minced garlic and ginger in hot oil until fragrant, about 2 minutes; add soy sauce, vinegar, fish sauce, and sesame oil.
 Bring mixture to a simmer and cook until thickened, about 2 minutes.